 Kuzminskiy forest in one of the biggest ‘green islands’ in Moscow.
 It lies within the Moscow River watershed and spans over 1000 hectares.
 Goledjanka River that runs through the entire territory of the forest was dammed in XVIII century to create a cascade of four ponds with a total area of 30 hectares.

 The forest supports a wide variety of birds and a few mammals, but they are harder to see.
 Part of the forest, particularly around the ponds has been converted into recreational parklands that attract a large number of people in summer.
-In winter, though there are significantly less people in the park, there are even fewer animals, as not many of them are equipped to handle the freezing cold weather.
-Some go into torpor, others, like most bird species migrate to greener pastures.
+In winter, though there are significantly fewer people in the park, there are even fewer animals, as not many of them are equipped to handle the freezing cold weather.
+Some go into torpor, others, like most bird species, migrate to greener pastures.

 That year brought a surprisingly good winter to Russia.
 The temperatures always stayed below zero just like in the good old days of my childhood.
 Snow cover remained throughout the months of December and January.
 Though the particularly low temperatures (-20ºC and below) held for only one week, the weather remained crispy fresh.
-Thick carpet of snow on tree branches and on the forest floor turned the park in to a winter wonderland.
+The thick carpet of snow on tree branches and on the forest floor turned the park into a winter wonderland.

-Apart from Russia’s iconic spectacular snowscapes I saw a number of birds that were active in the park.
+Apart from Russia’s iconic spectacular snowscapes, I saw a number of birds that were active in the park.
 To help the wildlife survive hard Russian winters, a number of feeding stations were set up throughout the territory of the park that attracted a number of species.
-Big tit or Большая синица (Parus major), Blue tit or Лазаревка (Parus caeruleus), Eurasian tree sparrow or Полевой воробей (Passer montanus), House sparrow or Домовой воробей (Passer domesticus), Eurasian nuthatch or Поползень (Sitta europaea), and Hooded Crow or Серая ворона (Corvus cornix) all were frequent visitors to the feeders.
+Big tit or Большая синица (Parus major), Blue tit, Eurasian tree sparrow, House sparrow, Eurasian nuthatch, and Hooded Crow all were frequent visitors to the feeders.